Why the choice of software pricing matters

 Freemium

-👍🏻The upsides are obvious: users can try out the product, see if they like it and get used to it.
-A demo version of this type helps promote the service and attracts customers.
+👍🏻The upsides are obvious.
+Users can try out the product, see if they like it, and get used to it.
+A demo version of this type helps promote the service and attract customers.

 👎🏻The downsides are also real.
-This system may depress revenue, because there is always a percentage of clients who will not pay: they cancel the subscription before the end of the free period and don’t want to buy bells and whistles.
-With this software pricing model the costs of paid services need to cover the freebooter overhead.
-The prices may exceed what customers are willing to pay, and giving free access to valuable features naturally discourages people from paying for updates or service extension.
+This system may depress revenue because there is always a percentage of clients who will not pay — they cancel the subscription before the end of the free period and don’t want to buy bells and whistles.
+With this software pricing model, the costs of paid services need to cover the freebooter overhead.
+The prices may exceed what customers are willing to pay, and giving free access to valuable features naturally discourages people from paying for updates or service extensions.

 🤔 Suitable for…

-Freemium is a smart startup pricing strategy for getting a foot in the door on a competitive market.
+Freemium is a smart startup pricing strategy for getting a foot in the door in a competitive market.
 The best bet in that case is to lure in an audience with the most attractive offer possible and flatten the learning and buying curve for them.
-If you have an interactive educational platform, it will be difficult to convince would-be customers to part with their money without giving them a taste, and that is what free access does — builds a client base.
-Massive online services regularly rely on this competitive pricing strategy
+If you have an interactive educational platform, it will be hard to convince would-be customers to part with their money without giving them a taste, and that is what free access does — builds a client base.
+Massive online services regularly rely on this competitive pricing strategy.

 Take the case of Jivo, which promises companies convenient communication with customers over chat.
 Almost all of the main functions (multilingual chat, reporting, integration, agent apps, round-the-clock support) are offered free of charge.